Prescription Medications for Skincare

 Side effects of tretinoin include redness, peeling, tightness, and swelling.
 You may be able to minimize these side effects by initially using tretinoin every other night and then, over the first month, gradually increasing the frequency to nightly.
 Tretinoin also makes the skin more sensitive to ultraviolet rays from the sun.
 Therefore, a broad-spectrum sunscreen must be used to prevent sun damage.

 If you are pregnant, you should not use Retin-A® products as they can cause birth defects.
-If you are nursing, you should tell your doctor, and he or she will advise you as to their safety.
+If you are nursing, you should tell your doctor, who can advise you as to their safety.

 Beta-hydroxy acid (salicylic acid)